Marketing Intermediate Updated 2026-03-22

 It’s one piece of the puzzle.
 The post-cookie world relies on a combination of zero-party data, first-party data, contextual targeting, and privacy-preserving technologies like Google’s Privacy Sandbox.
 Zero-party data is the most reliable of these options.

-Want to attract high-intent visitors who’ll happily share their preferences? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want to attract high-intent visitors who’ll happily share their preferences? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime